lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 - In the future, if you want to quickly get the same list of clinics again, you can click on the gray "Get previous clinic list from last click of Get Patient-level Data" button (Box B3) to add them to column A.

-### 5. To view your team patient data and your team trends click "Get-Patient-level Data."
+### 5. To view your team patient data and your team trends click "Get Patient-level Data."
 We will not do this in-session today.

 ## You already have a fresh data UI file to work with in your data_ui folder.
 With your team lead (________), we selected the following clinics to represent your team.
 - It takes some time to stitch together a "hyper-local" query tailored to your team from the VA Corporate Data Warehouse.